There’s a lot to love about taking an Italy road trip!

 … you want to maintain maximum flexibility.

-Want to duck into roadside cafes, randomly detour to check out a small town you spotted on the map, and wake up each morning unsure of what adventures it will hold?
+Want to duck into roadside cafes, randomly detour to check out one of the intriguing small towns you spotted on the map, and wake up each morning unsure of what adventures it will hold?

 If so, an Italy road trip might be the right vacation for you!